rjdverse/.github/profile/README.md

 Installation procedure and basic examples are given in the readme file of each package.
 Their documentation is available via GitHub pages.

 Running rjd3 packages requires Java 17 or higher.
-How ro set up such a configuration in R is explained [here](https://jdemetra-new-documentation.netlify.app/#installing-the-software)
+How to set up such a configuration in R is explained [here](https://jdemetra-new-documentation.netlify.app/#installing-the-software)

 List of R packages available on this page: